Calvin Coolidge: Death

-Coolidge died suddenly from coronary thrombosis at "The Beeches" on January 5, 1933, at 12:45 p.m., aged 60.
-Shortly before his death, Coolidge confided to an old friend: "I feel I no longer fit in with these times."
-Coolidge is buried in Plymouth Notch Cemetery, Plymouth Notch, Vermont.
-The nearby family home is maintained as one of the original buildings on the Calvin Coolidge Homestead District site.
-The State of Vermont dedicated a new visitors' center nearby to mark Coolidge's 100th birthday on July 4, 1972.
+Coolidge died suddenly of coronary thrombosis at The Beeches on January 5, 1933, at 12:45 p.m., aged 60.
+Shortly before his death, he told an old friend, "I feel I no longer fit in with these times."
+Coolidge's funeral was held at Edwards Congregational Church in Northampton, Massachusetts.
+Many prominent politicians attended the service, including Coolidge's successor Herbert Hoover, Vice President Curtis, Chief Justice Charles Hughes, and Secretary of War Henry Stimson.
+All the New England governors were also present.